kluivers/qc-mobile/ImplementationStatus.md

 - Multiplexer
 - Counter
 - Smooth
+- ImageFilter - only those CIFilters available on iOS

-# Partial
+# Partial / In progress

+- Expression
 - TextImage
 - Recursor
 - Physics
-	- incorrect use of friction (hard coded for now)
+	- incorrect use of friction
 	- doesn't take into account time between frames
 - MouseInteraction
-	- Detect correct target, like sprites
+	- TODO: Detect correct targets using interaction connections
+- ScreenInfo

-# Todo
+# Not implemented

+- RoundedRectangle: On hold, requires custom CoreImage kernel
+- Instructions: On hold, depends on rounded rectangle

-all others
+And all others...